 Alfonso currently offers his services to Southern Glazer's Wine and Spirits as the Italian Wine Director.
 He is the “ambassador” who translates the Italian experience, its importance and helps define, communicate and reinforce the Italian wine message, both inside the company and in the community.

 Alfonso is a Certified Specialist in Wine and a Special Contributor to the Dallas Morning News.

 He also makes a mean Eggplant Parmigiano

 Originally trained as a geologist, Wayne Belding found his way from the oil fields to the vineyards.
 He began in the retail wine business, became an award-winning sommelier in Denver, and in 1990 became the 13th American to pass the Master Sommelier examination.
-He has served as Education Chairman and Chairman of the American Chapter of the Court of Master Sommeliers.
-He has been a wine teacher and competition judge both nationally and internationally for over 20 years.
+He was also awarded the prestigious Krug Cup for passing all three parts of the examination on his first attempt.
+He has served as Education Chairman and Chairman of the Court of Master Sommeliers-Americas.
+He has been a wine teacher and competition judge both nationally and internationally for over 30 years.
 From 1986 - 2010, he was an owner of The Boulder Wine Merchant.
 He is the author of the recently-published book for wine consumers entitled “Diving Into Wine”.